 Not to toot my own horn, but I’ve been told by multiple delivering OB’s that I’m a good pusher.

-While I can’t attest if it’s just that my body delivers quickly or my killer baby pushing skills, I can give some tips for how to push during labor that have been shared with me over the years.
+While I can’t attest if it’s just that my body delivers quickly or my killer baby pushing skills, I can give some tips for how to get that baby out that have been shared with me over the years.

 How to Push During Labor

-Today I’m sharing some tips for pushing during labor that will hopefully keep your delivery time short and quick!
+Today I’m sharing some tips for what to do during labor that will hopefully keep your delivery time short and quick!

 Push like you’re pooping.
 (You probably will!)